code-essentials/ava-typescript/README.md

 }
 ```

-these scripts work in the following sections.
+these scripts continue to work in the following sections.

 ## debugging in vscode